Hidden-Hills/Aegis-Project/README.md

 2.)
 After going into the file directory, open your terminal and use "npm start" to open the web app.

 3.)
-Go into the "AegisAPI" file directory and use your OS Django Strart Server command.
+Go into the "AegisAPI" file directory and use your OS Django Start Server command.
 - (Windows = "python manage.py runserver OR py manage.py runserver")
 - (MacOS/Linx = "python manage.py runserver")

 4.)
 You should now be able to use the Web App and interact with the API.

-Most things in the API are hard coded, so don't worry about changing anything.

 I'm working on having this all setup on a public .com domain, but this will do for now.